-The table below shows definitions, acronyms, and abbreviations:
+The table below lists definitions, acronyms, and abbreviations:

-AOE Solarflare's ApplicationOnloadTM Engine SFA6902F adapter.
 Data striping A technique used in RAID systems where logically sequential data is segmented such that consecutive segments are stored on different physical storage devices.
 By spreading segments across multiple devices which can be accessed concurrently, total data throughput is increased.
 Data striping is also a useful method for balancing I/O load across an array of disks.
 Deadline Deadline scheduler.
 An I/O scheduler which guarantees a service start time for a request.
 DMA Direct Memory Access.
-Allows the adapter to write data directly to a portion of the system memory without having to use the system CPU.
+Allows the adapter to write data directly to a portion of the system memory without having to use the system CPU. ext3 Third extended file system.
+A type of journaling file system commonly used by the Linux kernel.

-ext3 Third extended file system.
-A type of journaling file system commonly used by the Linux kernel. ext4 Fourth extended file system.
+ext4 Fourth extended file system.
 A type of journaling file system commonly used by the Linux kernel which extends the capabilities of ext3.
 Journaling file system A file system which keeps track of changes which have been made in a journal.
 A journal could, for example, be a circular log.
 NUMA Non-Uniform Memory Access.
 A computer memory design found in recent server designs.
 Memory access time is dependent on where, in relation to the processor, the memory is located on the server (some memory is "local" to a processor, some is "remote").
 Onload Solarflare open source OpenOnload and EnterpriseOnload accelerated network middleware.
 PCAP The file format for storing captured packets.
 PTP IEEE 1588-2008 Precision Time Protocol.
 RAID Redundant Array of Independent Disks.
 A storage technology allowing multiple physical disks to be presented to the system as a single logical unit. read_expire One of the tuning options available for the deadline scheduler.
 When a read request first enters the I/O scheduler, it is assigned a deadline that is the current time + the read_expire value (in units of milliseconds).
-RHD Reliable Host Delivery.
-A mechanism on an AOE NIC which guarantees that any network packet which arrives at the interface will be delivered to the host system (i.e. lossless delivery of captured traffic).
 RSS Receive Side Scaling distributes data processing across the available CPU cores.
 SSD Solid state drive or solid state disk.
 Strip or stripe The unit into which data is segmented in data striping.
 Stripe size This is the amount of data a segment used in data striping can store.
-VI The virtual interface is a receive channel between the adapter and the software application to provide the receive queue and event queue from which captured packets are delivered to a consumer application.
+VI The virtual interface between the adapter and the software application.
+This provides the transmit queue, receive queue and event queue for network packets.
 VM Virtual Memory.
 A memory management technique that is implemented using both hardware and software. write_expire One of the tuning options available for the deadline scheduler.
-When a write request first enters the I/O scheduler, it is assigned a deadline that is the current time + the write_expire value (in units of milliseconds). xfs A type of journaling file system optimized for parallel I/O.
+When a write request first enters the I/O scheduler, it is assigned a deadline that is the current time + the write_expire value (in units of milliseconds). xfs Type of journaling file system optimized for parallel I/O.